-The more I hear from family and friends about medical mishaps, the more convinced I become that patients need yet another skill—the ability to independently problem solve what to do when the unplanned or unfamiliar happens.
+The more I hear from family and friends about medical mishaps, the more convinced I am that patients need yet another skill—the ability to independently problem solve what to do in unplanned or unfamiliar situations.

 - Appreciate that patients will have “oops” moments.
-Perhaps a patient forgets to take a dose of her medicine.
-And when she remembers, she figures it’s best to take a double dose.
-But that figuring may not be correct.
-You can help by talking ahead of time about what to do in such situations.
-Write down these instructions, too.
-If you anticipate that patients may forget certain tasks, you might suggest setting an alarm or using another type of reminder.
-Help patients anticipate actions to take after an “oops” moment by making clear who to call or where to go should this happen.
+Perhaps a patient forgets to take a dose of medicine.
+And when she remembers, figures it’s best to take a double dose.
+But that may not be safe, or wise.
+You can help by talking ahead of time about what she might do in such situations.
+Write down this information, too.
+If you anticipate that patients may forget to do certain tasks on time, you might suggest they set an alarm or use a reminder device such as a pill box.
+Also help patients anticipate actions to take after any “oops” moment including who to call, where to go, or what to do.

 - Help patients know the difference between routine and serious.
 A while ago I had shoulder surgery.
-Everything was unfamiliar since I had never had surgery before.
-The post-operative discharge instructions had lots of important information but I had no frame of reference to judge whether my symptoms were routine or serious.
+Everything was unfamiliar since I never had this type of surgery before.
+The post-operative discharge instructions included lots of important information, including severity of symptoms.
+But since this was all new to me, I had no frame of reference to judge whether mine were routine or serious.
 You can help by making clear what words like “excessive” mean.
-And of course, tell patients what to do if they experience such symptoms.
+And of course, let patients know ahead of time what to do if they experience such symptoms.

 More ways to learn: